 If you’re hypnotising someone, forget scripts.
 If you’re teaching hypnosis, though, please please please include them.
 Add a disclaimer that they’re only for practice, if that’s what it takes to make it palatable to you.
 One short script conveys what pages of explanation don’t.
 If you want people to learn, give them the right tools.

 Does this mean that scripted audios, such as hypnotic guided meditations, don’t work?
 I’ll admit that they aren’t as effective as working with a hypnotist.
 But hypnosis is powerful.
 Even this form of it can cure phobias, break habits and enhance your mind.
 Guided meditations operate with your own relaxed thinking to change your thought patterns into better ones.

-And the best hypnotic guided meditations belong to Awakened Thought subscribers.
-They can enjoy new audios each month, meaning the value of the subscription only grows over time.
+And the best hypnotic guided meditations await you here.
+Right now, they’re freely available to whoever wants them.
 See for yourself what the right hypnotic attitude can unlock inside of you.